NablaFinance/monad-integration-guide/state-replication-and-simulation.md

-# Integration Guide for Offchain Quoting
+# Integration Guide for Offchain state replication and simulation

 Two modes of integration are possible.
 Offchain state replication and simulation - described in this guide and [onchain quoting](onchain-quoting.md).
 While the later is trivial to implement, the former is better suited for Nabla's High Frequency Pricing engine and will result with greater volumes and revenues over time.